evandowning/deepreflect/reproducing_paper/README.md

     ```

 ## Sorting functions
+  - See `sorting/` folder in dataset

 ## Compile & evaluate obfuscated malware
+  - See `malware-gt/` folder in dataset

 ## Compile & evaluate mimicry-like malware

-## Code examples
-  - Experiment 1:
-  - Experiment 2:
-  - Experiment 3:
-  - Experiment 4:
-  - Experiment 5:
-  - Malware CFGs:
+  - See `malware-gt/` folder in dataset